steview-d/drinks-db/README.md

 #### Typography

-Fonts were kept to a minimum.
+The following fonts were used:

 - [Grand Hotel](https://fonts.google.com/specimen/Grand+Hotel) was used for the full screen navigation elements.